hakareem/Car-Database/README.md

 # Areas for improvement
 My portfolio can certainly be developed and improved further.
 I will do this by:

-• Creating dropdown menu's
+• Creating dropdown menu's<br>
-• Refactoring the code to make it consice
+• Refactoring the code to make it consice <br>
-• Custom Web URL
+• Custom Web URL <br>
-• Appealing Visual Design and Layout
+• Appealing Visual Design and Layout <br>
-• Project Description
+• Project Description <br>